-What do you do when you feel empty inside?
+How do you deal with your empty soul?
 Do you retreat into a hole, waiting for someone to pull you out?
-Do you deteriorate into a TV junkie/couch potato/Facebook addict?
-Do you lash out at anyone and everyone who dares to enter your space, including the dog?
-Do you keep pressing forward, struggling with what feels like running through waist-deep water?
+Do you deteriorate into a TV junkie/couch potato/social media addict?
+Maybe you lash out at anyone who dares to enter your space, including the dog.
+Or you keep trying to force things as if trying to run through waist-deep water.

 When your stomach is empty you find something to eat.
 Sometimes it’s a quick snack–the healthier the better.
-Sometimes it’s a gourmet meal.
+Sometimes you sit down to savor a gourmet meal that may have taken hours or even days to prepare.
 Your body does best when you regularly eat a variety of good quality food.

 It works the same way with an empty soul.
+God makes an infinite variety of soul nourishment available.
+But you are responsible for knowing when you’re hungry, finding appropriate nourishment, and actually taking it into your being.
 It may take effort.
 You may not be able to immediately get your favorite soul nourishment.
-There are an infinite variety of activities and thoughts that may satisfy your empty soul.
 But here’s the key:

-You have to learn how to feed your own soul.
+You must learn how to feed your own soul.
 (Tweet that)

-That doesn’t mean you create soul food out of nowhere, or that all soul food is equally nourishing.
-But it does mean that you are the one who must proactively choose to look for and intake whatever nourishment your soul needs.
+You don’t create soul food out of nowhere, and not all soul food is equally nourishing.
+But you are the one who must proactively choose to look for and take in what your soul needs.

 Where to Find Soul Food

-Your soul needs many different kinds of nourishment.
-It’s important to be aware of what nourishes you; it’s as unique as the kinds of physical food you like and don’t like.
+Your soul needs different kinds of nourishment.
+Learn to be aware of what nourishes you; it’s as unique as the kinds of physical food you like and don’t like.
 Here are a few categories to think about.

-- Stillness vs. Stimulation.
-Most of us in today’s world are overstimulated.
+Stillness vs. Stimulation.
+Most of us are overstimulated.
 We face constant input from television, smart phones, and social media.
 That kind of data overload drains your internal bucket.
 Going non-digital for an hour, an afternoon, a weekend, may revolutionize your sense of being refreshed.

-- Natural vs. Artificial.
+Natural vs. Artificial.
 Our lives are often filled with everything man-made; buildings, cities, media, noise, pollution.
-Much of it is very good, some not so good.
+Much of it is good, some not so good.
 But when your soul needs to be filled up, there’s something about nature that meets a need nothing else can.
-The sound of rain, a bird song, the feel of sand under your feet –it reminds you of the Creator who made all that, and you too.
+The sound of rain, a bird song, sand under your feet, the feel of a tree’s bark–it reminds you of the Creator who made all that, and who made you too.

-- Inspiring vs. Entertaining.
+Inspiring vs. Entertaining.
 Most media capitalizes on the sensational, the superficial, or the scandalous.
-The entertainment value of it may keep you “vegged out,” but it won’t fill your soul.
-On the other hand, there are certain books, movies, music, or even TV programs that truly lift, fill, and enlarge your soul in a big way.
+Entertainment may keep you “vegged out,” but it won’t nourish your soul.
+On the other hand, there are certain books, movies, music, podcasts, or even TV programs that lift, fill, and enlarge your soul.
 You can tell the difference by the effect your inner heart experiences.

-- Earthly vs. Eternal.
+Earthly vs. Eternal.
 Things we can see, feel, and touch are important.
 God created the Garden of Eden as a very physical place.
-But you and I were created for more than this earth.
+But you and I were also created for more than this earth.
 We were created for forever.
-Time spent reading Scripture, in prayer, in worship alone or with other believers, or just being in silence in the presence of the Lord – these nourish the part of your soul that only God can fill.
+Time spent reading Scripture, in prayer, being with Jesus alone or with other believers, or just being in silence in the presence of the Lord – these nourish the part of your soul that only God can fill.

 You don’t think it strange when your body needs food, or that some foods lead to better health than others.
 So ask yourself these similar questions about how you nourish your soul.

-- How do you know your soul is empty?
-What are your unique emotional signals?
+How do you know your soul is empty?
+What are the unique emotional signals you feel?
 How do you behave differently when your soul is depleted?
 What tells you you’re running on empty?

 Continuing to run on empty will never turn out well.
 Notice the signals that indicate you have an empty soul, and learn to feed yourself with the nourishment you need.
 Notice what fills you up, and find ways to do more of that.

-What signals tell you that your soul is running on empty?
-Can you name one or two things that provide you with soul nourishment?
+Your Turn: What signals tell you that your soul is running on empty?
+Can you name a few things that provide you with soul nourishment?
 Leave a comment below.

 Tweetables: why not share this post?